stjudecloud/docs/docs/glossary.md

 ### Data Access Unit

 A St. Jude Cloud **Data Access Unit (DAU)** is a grouping of data that typically corresponds to a project, study, or dataset generated at the same time at the same institution.
 Each DAU has its own governing body of researchers, the [Data Access Committee](#data-access-committee), who preside over the data and who may grant or deny access.
 We currently have 5 DAUs: Pediatric Cancer Genome Project (PCGP), St. Jude Lifetime Cohort Study (SJLIFE), Genomes for Kids (G4K) and Clinical Genomics, Sickle Cell Genome Project (SGP), and Childhood Cancer Survivor Study (CCSS).

-!!! warning "Potential Bacterial Contamination"

-    Samples for the Childhood Cancer Survivorship Study were collected by sending out Buccal swab kits to enrolled participants and having them complete the kits at home.
-This mechanism of collecting saliva and buccal cells for sequencing is highly desirable because of its non-invasive nature and ease of execution.
-However, collection of samples in this manner also has higher probability of contamination from external sources (as compared to, say, samples collected using blood).
-We have observed some samples in this cohort which suffer from bacterial contamination.
-To address this issue, we have taken the following steps:

-    1. We have estimated the bacterial contamination rate and annotated each of the samples in the CCSS cohort.
-For each sample, you will find the estimated contamination rate in the `Description` field of the `SAMPLE_INFO.txt` file that is vended with your data (and as a property on the DNAnexus file).
-For information on this field, see the [Metadata specification](./guides/data/metadata.md).
-    2. Using this estimated contamination rate, we have removed 82 samples which exhibited large rates of bacterial contamination.
-    3. For the remaining samples, we have provided the `BAM` file as aligned with `bwa mem` with default parameters.
-We have observed that there are instances of reads originating from bacterial contamination that are erroneously mapped to the human genome and display a *very* low mapping quality.
-Please be advised that we have kept these reads as they were aligned and have not yet made any attempt to unmap these reads.
-Any analysis you perform on these samples will need to take this into account!
-    4. Last, we will be working over the coming months to unmap the reads originating from bacterial contamination and release updated `BAM` files along with the associated `gVCF` files from Microsoft Genomics Service.

-    With any questions on the nature or implications of this warning, please contact us at [support@stjude.cloud](mailto:support@stjude.cloud).
+For a brief description of each DAU see the [Studies page](./guides/data/studies.md).
+For a more detailed description please see the respective [Schedule 1(s)](./citing-stjude-cloud.md#dataset-reference-table).

 ### Embargo Date